dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

   +------------+--------------+--------+--------------+----------+-----------+------------------------------------------+----------+--------------+
   * = recommended solution

-If we knew nothing about the lattice beforehand we might continue and process with this solution.
+If we knew nothing about the crystal structure beforehand we might continue and process with this solution.
 However, here we are going to "cheat" slightly and look at the cell from the published paper.
-In there it is given as
+There it is given as

   =============== =====
   Cell dimensions